oladimillion/shopmate/README.md

 ### `npm run coverage`

-Launches the test runner in the interactive watch mode, plus the coverage in table format.<br>
+Launches the test runner in the interactive watch mode, plus the coverage in tabular format.<br>

 ### `npm run build`